Medically reviewed by Drugs.com. Last updated on Jun 2, 2021.

 When to see a doctor

-- Call 911 or the emergency number in your area.
+- Call 911 or your local emergency number.

 - If the person is unconscious, check for a pulse.

-Factors that may increase your risk of ventricular fibrillation include:
+Things that may increase your risk of ventricular fibrillation include:

 - A previous episode of ventricular fibrillation